-Consolidated orders received increased compared to the previous fiscal year, due to increases in the industrial HVAC sector in Japan and in China, Taiwan, and other markets.
-The consolidated net sales of completed construction contacts increased compared to the previous fiscal year, due to increases in the industrial HVAC sector in Japan and in Thailand, etc.
+Consolidated orders received increased compared to the previous fiscal year, as orders increased in the building HVAC sector, China, Thailand, and other countries, despite a decline in the industrial HVAC sector in Japan.
+The consolidated net sales of completed construction contracts decreased compared to the previous fiscal year, mainly due to a reactionary decline from the significant contribution of large-scale projects in the previous fiscal year in the Japanese industrial HVAC sector and Taiwan.